behrangaghili/Postex-Documents_Diagrams/00-InfraStructure/00-System-Architecture-Map/System-Architecture-Map(En).md

 2. **Performance Overhead:** Running Vcenter as a VM introduces some performance overhead due to virtualization, which might impact its efficiency.
 3. **Complex Setup and Dependency:** The setup becomes more complex as Vcenter itself depends on the proper functioning of the ESXi host it resides on.
 4. **Resource Allocation:** Adequate resources must be allocated to the Vcenter VM to ensure smooth operation, which might strain the host ESXi server’s resources.

+## Security department

+### Set Password

+Passwords should be set according to standards and password changes should be done by the system administrator.
+To set the password, numbers, letters and characters must be used and it must be of a certain complexity.

+In general, passwords have different layers, which include the following

+- Servers Password
+- Database password
+- Email password
+- Vendor password
+- ...

+### Change Password

+Passwords expire in six months and passwords must be changed every six months

 ---